 Surgery is performed to restore the normal position of the bladder neck and urethra.
 There are two main types of operations for incontinence in women: bladder neck suspension procedures and sling procedures.
 Both have a cure rate of more than 84%.
 Read more at Pelvic Floor Prolapse

-Contact Somerset Urology Associates to arrange an appointment to speak to one of our specialists, who will advise you on the best treatment or surgical procedure for you.
+Contact Somerset Urology to arrange an appointment to speak to one of our specialists, who will advise you on the best treatment or surgical procedure for you.
 Together, we can solve your problem.